mrazomej/phd/src/frontmatter/acknowledgements.md

 worked in her lab for ten weeks as part of a rotation where I learned about a completely different way to tackling biological problems from what I was used to.
 Later on, Dianne helped my sister to visit the Caltech daycare and learned from them.
-She also made my mom unbelievably happy when, in Dianne's perfect Spanish, she told my mom that I was a great student and that she was very proud of me.
+She also made my mom unbelievably happy when, in perfect Spanish, she told my mom that I was a great student and that she was very proud of me.
 Her support and kindness are things I do not take for granted, and I am enormously thankful for them.

 I am also thankful to Ginger and Kim Caldwell.
 Thanks to Mr. and Mrs. Caldwell's kindness, I was awarded a one–year fellowship that covered my stipend.
 But they